Shaokao

 Shaokao (燒烤 (shāo kǎo, 烧烤)), also romanized as shao kao, is the Chinese translation of "barbecue".
 Chinese variants of the practice constitute a significant aspect of Chinese cuisine.
-In China, it is predominantly found on busy Chinese streets and night markets as a street food sold in food stalls and is a type of xiaochi.
+In China, it is predominantly found on busy Chinese streets and night markets as street food sold in food stalls and is a type of xiaochi.
 In China and elsewhere, such as in the United States, diners sometimes also order beer as an accompaniment.

 Shaokao typically consists of heavily spiced, barbecued foods on skewers.
 It is available in almost all of the cities in China, and is a prominent dish in Beijing, China, where some restaurants set up food stalls outdoors to purvey the product.
 Concerns about air pollution generated from shaokao vendors associated with increased smog levels in Beijing have prompted restrictions.